jperelli/osm-static-maps/README.md

 As a first approach, the service can render a geoJSON in a map, returning a PNG and you can determine also an optional height and width in pixels.

-Parameters that can be used (can be passed to the app server as GET query params)
+Parameters that can be used (can be passed to the app server as GET query params, or POST json body (remember to set the header `Content-Type: application/json`))

 | Parameter | Description | Default Value |
 | ---- | ---- | ---- |